You are more than a number.

 A holistic Personal Trainer is someone who places equal importance on mental, physical and emotional health.

-My clients are human beings (shocker right?!) with full lives outside the gym, and they experience emotional and mental ups and downs every day.
+My clients are human beings (shocker right?!) with full lives outside the gym, ranging from young mums to seniors - and they experience emotional and mental ups and downs every day.
 This influences how I tailor my Personal Training sessions and means the women who work with me improve more than just their fitness and strength.
 My clients become empowered, their self-belief grows, their confidence skyrockets, their anxiety lessens, their negative body image fades.

 Blending the physical, mental and emotional into one just makes sense – because you are so much more than your fitness!